-In 1981 Helmut Reimann, a recognised pioneer in the caravanning sector, founded a company which over the years would become Europe's largest premium motorhome manufacturer.
+In 1981 Helmut Reimann, a recognised pioneer in the caravanning sector, founded a company which would become Europe's largest premium motorhome manufacturer over the years.

 Founded as SKW GmbH, he bought a factory from Tabbert GmbH in Aschbach (Schlüsselfeld district).

 Plastic and supplier parts needed for the WIGWAM folding caravan manufactured in Zellingen were produced there initially.

 By 1982, the building needed to be converted and an extension was needed.
 Reimann began the construction of exhibition and custom-made trailers.
 The factory was given the name Schlüsselfelder Kunststoffwerk (SKW).

 In 1983 the company agreed to supply 120 exhibition trailers to the company Portas.
 With a keen understanding of market trends, Helmut Reimann began to construct motorhomes.
 The models were called Concorde 500 RS and Concorde 500 XS and were based on Ford Transit chassis.
 A total of 60 units already left the factory in the first year of business.